rustic-rs/docs/src/commands/backup/reading_stdin.md

 # Reading data from StdIn

 Sometimes it can be nice to directly save the output of a program, e.g.
-`mysqldump` so that the SQL can later be restored.
-Rustic supports this mode of operation, just supply `-` as backup source to the `backup` command like this:
+`mysqldump` so that the SQL can later be restored. rustic supports this mode of operation, just supply `-` as backup source to the `backup` command like this:

 ```console